Applying the Worldvolume Hybrid Monte Carlo method to the Hubbard model away from half filling: Acknowledgments

 \section{Acknowledgments}

-The authors thank Sinya Aoki, Fakher F.~Assaad, Masatoshi Imada, Ken-Ichi Ishikawa, Issaku Kanamori, Yoshio Kikukawa, Nobuyuki Matsumoto, and Maksim Ulybyshev for valuable discussions.
+The authors thank Sinya Aoki, Fakher F.~Assaad, Masatoshi Imada, Ken-Ichi Ishikawa, Issaku Kanamori, Yoshio Kikukawa, Nobuyuki Matsumoto, Yusuke Nomura, Maksim Ulybyshev, Youhei Yamaji, and Shiwei Zhang for valuable discussions.
+M.F.\ acknowledges that parts of the basic lattice-field infrastructure of the code were developed using the FermiQCD/MDP library \cite{DiPierro:2001yu}.
+The WV-HMC algorithmic components, together with the configuration generation, random-number generation, fermion-matrix construction and solvers, and routines for observable measurements, were implemented independently by M.F.
 This work was partially supported by JSPS KAKENHI (Grant Numbers JP20H01900, JP21K03553, JP23H00112, JP23H04506, JP24K07052, JP25H01533); by MEXT as ``Program for Promoting Researches on the Supercomputer Fugaku'' (Simulation for basic science: approaching the new quantum era, JPMXP1020230411); and by SPIRIT2 2025 of Kyoto University.

 \baselineskip=0.9\normalbaselineskip